Before we start, we have good news for Raspberry Pi 4 users! Right now, Seeed is having a sale on Raspberry Pi 4 accessories for a limited time only!

 Raspberry Pi HATs help Jams to achieve more possibilities and explore the world of electronics.
 Thanks to the convenience of Raspberry Pi’s GPIO (General Purpose Input/Output) pins, there are always many expansion boards and breakouts to extend the Raspberry Pi’s abilities, such as adding more sensors and LEDs, combining with microcontrollers and LCDs, etc. But the question is, with so many to choose from, which HATs should you go for?

-Here we have selected the 17 most popular HATs and Shields for Raspberry Pi available at Seeed Studio and they are perfectly compatible for Raspberry Pi 4 our test.
+Here we have selected the 20 most popular HATs and Shields for Raspberry Pi available at Seeed Studio and they are perfectly compatible with Raspberry Pi 4 our test.

 The new Raspberry Pi 4 has 3 versions depending on the size of RAM, you can choose according to your needs:

 - Raspberry Pi 4 Computer Model B 1GB

 - Raspberry Pi 4 Computer Model B 2GB